 Furthermore, I have observed that many people with ADHD are very harsh on themselves and forget to positively reward themselves (psychologically and emotionally), which further lowers their positive brain chemicals.
 Part of the process of improving one's self esteem with ADHD, is learning to form a healthier relationship with one's self again.

 So there you have it.
 Seven ways that hypnotherapy could help you, or your child, with ADHD.
 And to be honest, this list is just the tip of the proverbial iceberg.
-You may also be interested in reading a previous article I wrote related to this one: 7 Reasons to Consider ADHD Hypnotherapy, if you haven't already.
+If you're wondering whether you can be hypnotised and what the research says about ADHD hypnotherapy, then why not check out this article I wrote here: Can People With ADHD be Hypnotised

 If you're interested in finding out more about how ADHD hypnotherapy might be able to help you, why not sign up to my mailing list https://addvantagehypnotherapy.activehosted.com/f/3

 Or why not book a Free Discovery Call with me to discuss how hypnotherapy may be able to help you or your child learn to manage or even master ADHD.
-Whilst I work from the Practise Rooms in Clifton, Southville, and Bath, I also work internationally via Skype.
+I offer Remote Hypnosis (online hypnosis) using a telemedicine program called Doxy.me to clients worldwide.
 Click here to contact me: Contact

 HYPNOTHERAPY FOR ADULTS WITH ATTENTION DEFICIT HYPERACTIVITY DISORDER: A RANDOMIZED CONTROL TRIAL, MAARIT VIRTA ET AL. CONTEMPORARY HYPNOSIS 27(1):5-18 (2010) https://www.researchgate.net/publication/264382233_Hypnotherapy_for_adults_with_attention_deficit_hyperactivity_disorder_a_randomized_controlled_study